 - Q: Please list any teaching or speaking experience you have had, including subject matter:

-- A: Currently, I am an Adjunct Professor in Mining Engineering at the Colorado School of Mines.
+- A: Dr. Vanarelli is an Adjunct Professor in Engineering at the Colorado School of Mines.
 Previously, I was the founding Department Head/Chair of Civil Engineering and an Associate Professor in Mining Engineering at an international university.
 I taught undergraduate and graduate courses in civil, geological, water resources and mining engineering.
 I also taught rock mechanics at the Colorado School of Mines in Golden, CO, USA.
 Lastly, I taught mining operations and mining geology for the Missouri University of Science and Technology in Rolla, MS.

 - Q: For what area(s) of expertise have you been retained as an expert?